tlswg/tls13-spec/draft-ietf-tls-tls13.md

 # Protocol Data Structures and Constant Values

 This section describes protocol types and constants.
-Values listed as _RESERVED were allocated for previous versions of TLS and are listed here for completeness.
+Values listed as _RESERVED were used in previous versions of TLS and are listed here for completeness.
 TLS 1.3 implementations MUST NOT send them but might receive them from older TLS implementations.